How to integrate Google Analytics data into Microsoft Dynamics CRM

-Attributer keeps track of where site visitors come from and then when they fill out a lead form on your site and submit it, Attributer automatically populates the hidden fields with data from Google Analytics.
+Attributer can tell where your website visitors are coming from and when they fill out a form on your website, it populates the hidden fields with Google Analytics data.

-Aside from the Channel information, Attributer also captures a site visitor's first landing page (i.e. www.dropbox.com/business/solutions) and the first landing page group (i.e. Business).
+On top of that, Attributer would capture the visitor's first landing page (i.e. dropbox.com/features/cloud-storage) and the first landing page group (i.e. features)

 3. Google Analytics data is passed into Microsoft Dynamics CRM

-Finally, when a visitor submits the form on your website, all of the Channel & Landing Page data is passed into your CRM along with the name, email, phone, etc of the lead.
+Finally, when your user submits a form on your site, all of the channel and landing page data is sent into your CRM along with the name, phone, email, etc. of the lead.